-Russian Instagram sensations Murad and Nataly Osmann built a following of more than 4.5 million people with photos featuring them holding hands at locations around the globe during their world travels.
+Russian Instagram sensations Murad and Nataly Osmann built a following of more than 3.5 million people with photos featuring them holding hands at locations around the globe during their travels.

 They attached the hashtag #FollowMeTo on those posts.

-The couple teamed up with Beringer Vineyards to create some images meant to inspire joy, love, and of course the sense of adventure the couple already shared with their hashtag.
+The couple teamed up with Beringer Vineyards to create images meant to inspire joy, love, and, of course, the sense of adventure the couple already shared with their hashtag.

 Anger may be perceived as a negative emotion by some, but it can have positive influences as well as positive outcomes when leveraged in the right way.

 A leading researcher in the field of anger, Dr. Carol Tavris, draws a parallel between anger and how it impacted society over the years.
 Women’s suffrage, for example, developed from anger and frustration.

 Anger can be empowering for the individual, bringing a sense of clarity and positive-forward momentum.
 It gives people a feeling of direction and control, according to a study from Carnegie Mellon.

 In the previously mentioned study on content shares in the New York Times, negatively perceived emotions like anger are equally associated with the virality of content.

 In fact, Berger’s study of the New York Times content found that pieces which incite feelings of frustration or anger are 34% more likely to be featured on the Times’s most emailed list than the average article.